vatsal-30/posts-manager-mean/README.md

 This application allows users to **create, read, edit,** and **delete** their posts while maintaining high security with authentication and authorization features.

-With a modern tech stack of **TypeScript, NodeJS, ExpressJS, and MongoDB**, it's built to handle posts smoothly, backed by solid RESTful APIs and robust authentication mechanisms. 🔐
+With a modern tech stack of **AngularJS, NodeJS, ExpressJS, and MongoDB**, it's built to handle posts smoothly, backed by solid RESTful APIs and robust authentication mechanisms. 🔐

 ---